U.N. nuclear chief rejects Iran "saboteurs" accusation

 IRAN UNDER PRESSURE

-In Vienna, a Western diplomat said the suspected clean-up work at Parchin "hasn't abated".
+In Vienna, a Western diplomat told Reuters the suspected clean-up work at Parchin "hasn't abated".

-Amano said in June satellite images indicated buildings were being demolished and soil removed at Parchin.
+Amano said in June that satellite images indicated that buildings were being demolished and soil removed at Parchin.

-A U.S.-based think-tank published new satellite imagery of Parchin on Wednesday which it said showed "a further phase of activity" and that Iran appeared to be removing tarpaulin covers placed earlier on two buildings at the site, including one where the suspected tests may have taken place.

-"Alterations to the site for all intents and purposes have to be seen as clean-up operations with the intent to degrade or eliminate the IAEA's ability to examine the site," the Institute for Science and International Security said.

 The IAEA, a Vienna-based U.N. agency tasked with preventing the spread of nuclear arms in the world, is trying to revive its bomb research investigation that has made no substantive headway for four years because of Iranian non-cooperation.